smartfog/fogflow/doc/en/source/context.rst

 -------------
 The IoT Broker in Fogflow is very light-weight, because it keeps only the lastest value of each context entity and saves each entity data directly in the system memory.
-This bringes high throughput and low latency for the data trasfer from context produers to context consumers.
+This brings high throughput and low latency for the data transfer from context produers to context consumers.

 Each IoT Broker manages a portion of the context data and registers data to the shared IoT Discovery.
 However, all IoT Brokers can equally provide any requested context entity via NGSI10